joinpursuit/Pursuit-Core-Standards/curricula/ios.md

 <details>
 <summary>Core Location</summary>
-<p>Understand how to use Core Location to obtain the geographic location and orientation of a device.
+<p>We expect fellows to understand how to use Core Location to obtain the geographic location and orientation of a device.
 Services provided by Core Location: </p>
 <ul>
 <li>Geographic location</li>
 <li>Altitude</li>